Salvador Option

-The use of such methods in Iraq was controversial and attracted debate in the Pentagon and among members of the Iraqi government.
-It raised the question of possible U.S. military involvement in the use of quasi-official death squads, a tactic that was allegedly instrumental in bringing a decade-long war against the Salvadorian Farabundo Martí National Liberation Front (FMLN) to a close.
+The use of such methods in Iraq was controversial and attracted debate in the Pentagon and among members of the Nouri al-Maliki's government.
+It raised the question of possible U.S. military involvement in the use of quasi-official death squads, a tactic that was allegedly instrumental in bringing a decade-long war against the Salvadoran Farabundo Martí National Liberation Front (FMLN) to a close.

 As the insurgency intensified, the US Military turned to Israel for lessons in military occupation.
 Israeli officers trained American troops in urban warfare techniques based on their experience in the West Bank and Gaza.

 An article published in the Guardian quoted senior a US intelligence official who confirmed Israeli involvement and the setting up of assassination teams.

 An article published by Newsweek in January 2005 that explored the notion of the "Salvador Option" quoted anonymous military insiders but did not specify the precise origin of the phrase or explicitly say that those words were actually used by Pentagon sources..